Peter Staas was a member of the Investing Daily research team from 2008-2012 and is no longer with the firm.

 For more than four decades Investing Daily has scoured the earth to help our followers make millions from the best income investments available.
 Today, we insist no income investor should overlook Master Limited Partnerships, because yields are high and capital gains are soaring – some more than 400%.
 These investments are tax-deferred, potentially forever, meaning MLP investors can keep 100% of their gains in their own account… not in Treasury’s.
 Join us and enjoy some of the highest income and capital gains you’ll ever see.
 Learn More

 Personal Finance is your one-stop source for market-beating investing advice.
 Philip Springer scours the world for the best investments – whether it be a stock, bond, MLP or commodity – to build and protect your wealth no matter what the “market” does.
 Get in-depth insight and analysis that cuts through the noise and hype to reveal the truth about the economy, the market and your investments.
-In today’s volatile market, let our 37 years of proven, battle-tested experience show you the smartest path to profits.
+In today’s challenging market, let our 39 years of proven, battle-tested experience show you the smartest path to profits.
 Learn More

 Why are there 47 fund products that offer exposure to the universe of about 82 energy-related master limited partnerships?
 Income-seeking investors love above-average yields, while investment banks and asset management firms love fees.